Cyperus erythrorhizos: Description

-Cyperus erythrorhizos is a plant of wet areas such as rivers and ditches, generally at low elevations.
-It gets its common and scientific names from the red color of its roots.
-This sedge grows to a maximum of a meter in height, but is usually quite a bit shorter.
+Cyperus erythrorhizos is an annual sedge with red fibrous roots.
+It grows to a maximum of 1 m in height but is usually quite a bit shorter.
 It may have a number of long, wispy leaves around the base of the plant.
 The inflorescence may contain one to several spikes, each spike containing 20 to over 100 spikelets.
 Each spikelet is light greenish brown to reddish brown and is made up of up to 30 bracted flowers.
 The fruit is a glossy achene about a millimetre long.